 "We need this because there has to be some other way to give parents more choice," Arza said.

 "The school board, in statute, does not have the power to decide that they just don't want more charter schools in their district," Diaz said.
 "Their role is simply to say this application meets the standard or it does not."

-But school board officials say the conflict in Palm Beach County is an "anecdotal, singular" example that's not representative across Florida.
+But school board representatives say the conflict in Palm Beach County is an "anecdotal, singular" example that's not representative across Florida.